Coursera Website Redesign

 Improvements to the Note Taking Experience

-Further exploration to make note saving with transcriptions accessible above the fold in both "theatre mode" and "two-pane view" (vs. only in "two-pane view").
+Further exploration to make note saving with transcriptions accessible above the fold in both "two-pane view" and "theatre view", (instead of just in "two-pane view").

 Gather More Feedback

-Given the timeline for this project, I was only able to conduct three rounds of usability testing - one with the target user and two with my professor.
+I conducted three rounds of usability testing, which included one session with the target user and two with my professor.

 Winnie the Pooh